mahendransaminathan/ProductLicenseApproval/README.md

 • As soon as the code is committed, the build will start automatically and the application will be deployed to Azure service
 • Under All Workflows section, the green tick will be displayed as soon as the build is completed and the application is deployed

+• Go to Azure Portal and select the PLAService app service
+• Go to Settings section from left side of the screen and select Configuration section
+• Under Default settings section, select "on" option for the following two fields
+• Under Platform settings, Select on option for SCM Basic Auth Publishing credentials
+• Select on option for FTP Basic Auth Publishing credentials
+• click on save button to save the changes
+• Click on Download publish profile option to download the publish profile
+• Open the downloaded the publish profile and copy the content to notepad

+• Go to Settings under Back end Github repository
+• Scroll down to select Secrets and Variables under Security section on the left side of the screen
+• Select on Actions option and click on New Repository secret button.
+• Provide a name to this secret example Azure_Publish_Profile and paste the service principle from notepad
+• Click on Add Secret button

 • Go to Back end Github repository
 • Go to Actions tab
 • Click on New Workflow button from left hand side of the screen